100 Notable alumni of

 -

-Joseph Eggleston Johnston was an American military officer who served in the United States Army during the Mexican–American War (1846–1848) and the Seminole Wars.
-After Virginia declared secession from the United States, he entered the Confederate States Army as one of its most senior general officers during the American Civil War.
-From 1888 to 1889 he was a vice president, from 1889 to 1890 president, of the Aztec Club of 1847.
+Joseph Eggleston Johnston was an American military officer and politician who served in the United States Army during the Mexican–American War and in the Seminole Wars.
+After Virginia declared secession from the United States in 1861, he entered the Confederate States Army as one of its most senior general officers during the American Civil War.

 -